Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Numerical Experiments on Local Stability near the DUE

 Proposition~\ref{prop:tp_ue_stability_eq_gamma} becomes invalid when the projected flow pattern is on the boundary of the feasible set.
 Under this circumstance, the general analytical results are invalid, and we have to resort to Fact~\ref{fact:tp_jacob} for numerically checking the stability.
 To test this fact, we set $|K|=2$, $\halpha=\alpha=0.5$, $\hgamma=\gamma\in\{0.81,0.82\}$, $p^0=0.4, p^1=0.6$ and the initial route flow pattern as $\x^{k=0,(t)=0}=(0,\allowbreak 7.999,10,18, 9.98,10.01,8.01,8.01)^T$ and $\x^{k=1,(t)=0} = (20, 11.99, 15, 7, 14.98, 15.01, 12.01, 12.01)^T$, such that $JP_{0,0}$ in Fact~\ref{fact:tp_jacob} is evaluated on the boundary.
 From Fact~\ref{fact:tp_jacob}, we have that the maximum moduli of $JP$ of $|K|=2$ for $\gamma=0.81$ and $0.82$ are 1 and 1.013, respectively.
-It is expected that the former is stable while the latter is unstable, as shown in Figure~\ref{fig:zhang_boundary}.
+This indicates that the former should exhibit stability while the latter should demonstrate instability.
+Figure~\ref{fig:zhang_boundary} confirms these expectations, with different colors distinguishing the two $\gamma$ values and distinct line styles marking the route flows of different classes.
 The case of $|K|=3$ is also consistent with the numerical result of Fact~\ref{fact:tp_jacob}, which is omitted here for simplicity.